 Watch for Triggers

-Learn what sets you up for inappropriate behavior.
-Certain people, events, or situations may trigger same-sex attractions.
+Learn what sets you up for behaviors you want to avoid.
+Triggers may include situations or events such as a song that brings back specific memories, certain types of music, TV programs, movies, the use of alcohol or drugs, provocative clothing, cruising areas, or specific locations that bring back memories of homosexual events.
 Once you understand what influences you, then you can avoid those situations or change your perceptions.
-Triggers may include a wide variety of things such as particular songs that bring back specific memories, certain types of music, TV programs, movies, the use of alcohol or drugs, provocative clothing, cruising areas, or specific locations that bring back memories of homosexual events.
-When you feel triggered, ask yourself why.
-Examine the attractions and try to determine why you feel the way you do.
-If you can recognize the reasons for your feelings, you will be in a better position to deal with them.

 Marcos explained, “Spiritual highs or other positive events always used to trigger me.
 Since inwardly I didn’t feel I deserved the good experiences, I subconsciously engaged in self-defeating behaviors to counteract the spiritual high or good feelings.
-I also think it was Satan’s direct attempt to dilute the positive effect of the experiences and drive the Spirit away.
-I urge you to use caution after a positive experience in a group or church meeting and watch your actions and conversations so you can continue to enjoy God’s Spirit and think about and process the things you experienced.”
+I also think it was Satan’s direct attempt to dilute the positive effect of the experiences and drive the Spirit away.”

-We are usually the most vulnerable when we feel bored, stressed, angry, lonely, tired, hungry, depressed, discouraged, in pain, inadequate, or guilty.
-Some people use the acronyms HALT (hungry, angry, lonely, tired) or BLAHST (bored, lonely, angry, hungry, stressed, tired) to remind them of these conditions that can put them at risk for homosexual behavior.
+You may also be vulnerable when you feel bored, stressed, angry, lonely, tired, hungry, depressed, discouraged, in pain, inadequate, or guilty.
 When these conditions arise and you feel like acting out, look at the situation and try to find a legitimate fix.
-If you are hungry and tired, rather than going cruising, get something to eat and go to bed.
-When you feel the desire to masturbate, try to discover what your real needs are.
+If you are hungry and tired, rather than searching for sexual gratification, get something to eat and go to bed.
+When you feel sexual desires, try to discover what your real needs are.
 It may be that you feel lonely or isolated and the real need is for friendship.
-Do you need to feel appreciated by someone?
-Are you lonely and just need someone to talk with?
-Is sex your way of relieving stress?
-If you have sex, will these real needs be satisfied or only intensified?
-You may need extra help when you are under stress, lonely, in an unfamiliar setting, or when you are depressed or bored.
-Plan ahead an alternative course of action to react to these conditions.
 Set up a network of friends that you can call when you need help.

 Control Your Thoughts